-- 499 Supervised Student Teaching P-12.
-(12) - I, II.
-Prerequisites: Admission to student teaching, EME and ESE special methods classes.
+EMS 499 Supervised Student Teaching P-12.
+(12) I, II.
+Prerequisites: admission to student teaching, EME and ESE special methods classes.
 Corequisite: ESE 490.
-Observation, participation and responsible classroom teaching with related professional activities to be demonstrated in two of the following school levels: elementary, middle and high. - 575 Methods and Materials for Teaching English as a Second Language.
+Observation, participation and responsible classroom teaching with related professional activities to be demonstrated in two of the following school levels: elementary, middle and high

+EMS 575 Methods and Materials for Teaching English as a Second Language.
 (3) A. The study of effective methods of Teaching English as a Second Language (TESL).
 Thirty hours of field experiences are required.

-ENG-English and Theatre TBA, Chair
+ENG-English and Theatre Dr. Charlie Sweet, Acting Chair

-080 Academic Reading and Writing I. (3) A. This course emphasizes integration of skills and strategies for academic reading and writing, including comprehension, vocabulary, fluency and development, and the conventions of academic texts.
+ENG 080 Academic Reading and Writing I. (3) A. This course emphasizes integration of skills and strategies for academic reading and writing, including comprehension, vocabulary, fluency and development, and the conventions of academic texts.
 Taken by referral only.
 3 Lec/2Lab.

-- 085 Academic Reading and Writing II.
+ENG 085 Academic Reading and Writing II.
 (3) A. This course emphasizes integration of skills and strategies for academic reading and writing, including reading critically, writing analytically, and reading and writing to learn.
 Taken by referral only.
-3 Lec/2 Lab. - 090 Basic Writing.
+3 Lec/2 Lab.

+ENG 090 Basic Writing.
 (3) I, II.
-This course provides practice in academic writing to prepare students for ENG 095, emphasizing strategies for improvement of content, organization, voice, reading to write, and editing, from sentences to essays.
-Exit exam required. - 095 Developmental Composition.
-(3) I, II.
-This course provides practice in academic writing to prepare students for ENG 101, emphasizing strategies for improvement of content, organization, voice reading to write, and editing in analytical essays and reports.
-Exit exam required. - 099 Intensive Writing Review.
-(3) A. An intensive review of writing skills with special emphasis on audience analysis, invention of ideas, composing, writing, and editing strategies for the production of a substantial portfolio.
+Focuses on academic writing.
+Provides strategies for improving content, organization, voice, reading to write, and editing from sentences to essays.
+Exit exam required.
+ACT English subscore 14 or lower.

+ENG 095 Developmental Composition.
+(3) 1.
+II.
+Prerequisite: ENG 090 or ACT English subscore of 15-17.
+Focuses on academic writing.
+Provides strategies for improving content.

+organization, voice, reading to write, and editing in analytical essays and reports.
+Exit exam required.

+ENG 099 Intensive Writing Review, (3) A. An intensive review of writing skills with special emphasis on audience analysis, invention of ideas, composing, writing, and editing strategies for the production of a substantial portfolio.
 Taken only by recommendation of college dean.
-Institutional credit when exit level attained and cannot be used for graduation - 100 English for Non-Native Speakers.
+Institutional credit when exit level attained; cannot be used for graduation.

+ENG 100 English for Non-Native Speakers.
 (3) A. Review and practice of English for non-native speakers.
 Review of English grammar with intensive practice of academic language skills in listening, speaking, reading, and writing.
 Required of non-native speakers on basis of department placement exam.
-2 lec/2 lab. - 101 English Composition I. (3) I, II.
-A writing course reviewing sentence basics and methods of development; emphasizing style, organization, coherence, and persuasion in written discourse;

-extensive practice in composition for different purposes and audiences; study and practice to improve reading.
+2 lec/2 lab.

+ENG 101 English Composition 1.
+(3) 1, 11.
+A writing course reviewing sentence basics and methods of development; emphasizing style, organization, coherence, and persuasion in written discourse; extensive practice in composition for different purposes and audiences; study and practice to improve reading.
 Entrance exam required.
 Gen. Ed.
 01.